 Please also make sure you have access to at least an additional USD $200 (or equivalent) as an ‘emergency’ fund, to be used when circumstances outside our control (ex. a natural disaster) require a change to our planned route.
 This is a rare occurrence!

 USD30, usually included in most international air tickets.

-Local guides: $1 USD for every couple of hours
+Local guides: $1 USD (per couple of hours)

 Serengeti National Park

 - Serengeti Balloon Safari (599USD per person)

 We recommend you contact your family physician, or your local travel clinic for the most up-to-date health information at least one month before departure.
 Travellers should also carry a basic first-aid kit and hand sanitizers/antibacterial wipes on their travels.
 Medical facilities are basic throughout these countries.
 For your own safety, we strongly recommend that you advise your tour leader of any medical condition that may affect you while travelling with the group.
 Your tour leader will be able to inform you of local health advisories (e.g. drinking water quality).
 Please ensure you have all the inoculations recommended by your doctor.